 Sometimes, when I’m working on my laptop, or cleaning my bedroom, or other stuff, my eye falls on the TV.
 And sometimes, ahem, it falls on the CW’s teen-oriented programming.
 The CW is characterized by its hot-color-looking, ultra-smooth moving series that try to look cinematic, very much like soap operas.
 And that says something already.
-It also has a penchant for objectifying and sexualising all of its characters, regardless of their gender, to the bone, often depriving them of any function other than “eye candy”.
-Even though now it is trying to work out a more varied schedule also in order to reach out to a broader audience, for many years it was dominated by television series aimed at adolescents which suffer(ed) from varying degrees of quality (mostly low quality, actually).
-While there are storytelling issues also with some of the network’s recent series targeted at adults (I’m looking at you, Hart of Dixie, starring that girl formerly known as James!), the past and present teen-centric programming comes off as particularly heinous for a number of reasons, and here they are:
+It also has a penchant for of depriving them characters of any function other than “eye candy”.
+Even though now it is trying to work out a more varied schedule to attractive people of varying ages, interests and backgrounds, for many years it was dominated by television series aimed at adolescents which suffer(ed) from varying degrees of quality.
+While there are storytelling issues also with some of the network’s recent series targeted at adults (I’m looking at you, Hart of Dixie, starring that girl formerly known as James!
+You get better each season, but you better drop the juvenile stuff!
+That ain’t pretty when you got a cast of characters made up of actual thirtysomethings!), the past and present teen-centric programming comes off as often sigh-inducing for a number of reasons, and here they are:

 It is not uncommon in the film and television industry to hire mostly actors over 18 to portray adolescents.
 That is mostly because underage actors cannot work full hours without being legally emancipated.
 However, the CW extends its employment of overaged actors as teens to a ridiculous extent as many of the network’s series star actors who are visibly well into their 20s and even in their 30s.

 Robbie Jones was 31 when he portrayed high school basketball star Quentin Fields on One Tree Hill‘s fifth season.
 Michael Steger and Trevor Donovan were both 30 when they started playing characters aged 16 and 17 respectively on 90210.
 Matt Lanter seems unable of escaping high school: he started playing a character ten years his junior on 90210 in 2009, and continued his seemingly never-ending high school experience with Star-Crossed from 2013 to 2014 at age 30.
+I bet he and Billy Madison would be friends.
 Julie Gonzalo was six years her character’s senior when she joined the cast of Veronica Mars in its final season.
 Most of the actors who play the teens on The 100 are actually in their late 20s, and so was Nicole Fiscella from Gossip Girl.
 In 2011, The Secret Circle‘s Jessica Parker Kennedy was 27 when playing a character eleven years her junior.

 The characters’ ages compared to those of the actors who portray them become even more of an issue when you take a series like The Vampire Diaries, where the characters supposedly don’t age.
-Storywise, its first four seasons told a two-year-long story, and by the fifth season, you need to have quite a suspension of disbelief not to notice the actors’ actual ages: looking at Paul Wesley and Michael Trevino, you don’t buy them as kids in their late teens; in 2014, 27-year-old Candice Accola doesn’t look like a 17-year-old girl, she’s a fully grown young woman and it shows.
+Storywise, its first four seasons told a two-year-long story, and by the fifth season, you need to have quite a suspension of disbelief not to notice the actors’ actual ages: looking at Paul Wesley and Michael Trevino, you don’t buy them as kids in their late teens.
 Seriously, it doesn’t matter how many times you make them pronounce “like” in a sentence, they just don’t look right.
 But the silly casting decisions are not relegated to the kids only: TV’s David Anders – who had the luck to start playing age-appropriate characters at the very beginning of his professional acting career – played the protagonist’s biological father, when he actually is only eight years actress Nina Dobrev’s senior.
 Saving the best for last, 46-year-old actress Alice Evans, who played the Originals’ matriarch Esther, is a mere six years older than actor Caspar Zafer, who played her son Finn.

-The CW’s obvious preference for wildly high age-inappropriate casting becomes even more unnerving once you realize that it does actually hire teen actors from time to time: Shenae Grimes and Jessica Lowndes were 18 and 19 respectively when they started portraying sophomores on 90210; Taylor Momsen was really 14 at the beginning of Gossip Girl, while her co-star Connor Paolo was 17 playing 15; Stefania LaVie Owen was 15 when The Carrie Diaries began; Malese Jow and Ashley Rickards were 19 and 16 when they began their respective runs on The Vampire Diaries and One Tree Hill.
+The CW’s obvious preference for wildly high age-inappropriate casting becomes even more annoying once you realize that it does actually hire teen actors from time to time: Shenae Grimes and Jessica Lowndes were 18 and 19 respectively when they started portraying sophomores on 90210; Taylor Momsen was really 14 at the beginning of Gossip Girl, while her co-star Connor Paolo was 17 playing 15; Stefania LaVie Owen was 15 when The Carrie Diaries began; Malese Jow and Ashley Rickards were 19 and 16 when they began their respective runs on The Vampire Diaries and One Tree Hill.
 Willa Holland also had a recurring role on Gossip Girl at 17.
 So you get to ask yourself why this network keeps bringing in actors too many years older than the characters they portray when it is perfectly able to find cast members of the right age, or at least near it.
+There’s no issue with a babyfaced actor in their very early 20s playing a teen, that’s what TV should be if there were no actual teen actors involved.
+But if they don’t look the part – not even with the help of make-up and wardrobe – or are pushing thirty, just don’t hire them.
 When actors within the right age range are hired, the final result is more credible, such as in the case of Aimee Teegarden on NBC’s Friday Night Lights and even Mischa Barton on FOX‘s The OC.
 While E4’s Skins and Canadian teen drama Degrassi are not perfect examples of what always wholly believable teen dramas look like, they must be given credit for having a cast made up solely of actual teen actors (Degrassi also included Dobrev and Grimes).

-You don’t find anything as such on the CW, where the teen characters sport a rather mature and sophisticated style – all of them – that does not often help concealing the actors’ ages, and sometimes even ages them (Gossip Girl here, your one and only source for learning how to age your cast through wardrobe!).
-It doesn’t help that in certain series such as 90210, The Carrie Diaries and even Reign everyone seems to walk the very same symbiotic catwalk.
+The teen characters sport a rather mature and sophisticated style – all of them – that does not often help concealing the actors’ ages, and always fucking ages them (Gossip Girl here, your one and only source for learning how to age your cast through wardrobe!
+Seriously, Blake Lively was 20 in season one.
+Why did they make her look like a thirthy year old?).
+It doesn’t help that in certain series such as 90210 and even Reign everyone seems to walk the very same symbiotic catwalk.
 I guess on set they have two wardrobes, one for the men and one for the women, where the wardrobe people casually pick clothes and dress the cast members without bothering to craft a personal style for each character.
 I guess that’ll take too much time.
-While Gossip Girl does indeed try to retain some specifically teen-oriented trends such as that inane obsession with headbands and does actually give its characters separate styles, several critics have noted that anytime Blair (Leighton Meester) is shown at home, her wardrobe is unrealistic, being always overly elegant and elaborate, as if she were somewhere fancy.
-Sure, she’s also been called a TV fashion icon, very much.
-But no one, no matter how fashionable they are or how rich their parents are, dresses that elegant at home.
+At least Gossip Girl does indeed try to retain some specifically teen-oriented trends such as that inane obsession with headbands and does actually give its characters separate styles, sort of.
+Talking about it season one aired, I remembered reading a review for an episode of Gossip Girl‘s first season where the critic found it funny that that anytime Blair (Leighton Meester) is shown at home, her wardrobe is always overly elegant and elaborate, as if she were somewhere fancy, stressing that not even someone with a trust fund equitable to Queen B’s dresses like that at home.
 On 90210, the young female characters’ expensive clothes are also quite inconsistent with their background: Silver (Jessica Stroup) is the daughter of an alcoholic who can barely provide for herself, let alone for a young daughter.
 She never even mentions to have some sort of job herself, but what kind of job can make a teen earn enough money to get a whole new fancy wardrobe?
 Similarly, Adrianna Tate-Duncan (Lowndes) once states she obsesses over winning professional acting roles so that she can pay the mortgage her mother can’t, making her the house’s main source of income.
 So you get to ask yourself how they bought their expensive dresses.
 But who knows, maybe their wealthy friend Naomi Clark (AnnaLynne McCord) opted to make them her fashion charity cases by letting them have her leftovers.
 Such a good friend.

 - Love is a (quite often melodramatic) force to be reckoned with, yet so easily forgotten